An earthy, fresh, near fruity aroma with a hint of lilac.

 Nerolina Essential Oil

-Nerolina essential oil is distinctly different oil, although the tree looks like a paperbark, the Nerolina essential oil contained in the leaf is very different, aromatic, earthy, fruity with a hint of lilac.
+Nerolina essential oil is a distinctly unique oil.
+Although the tree looks like a paperbark, the essential oil contained in the Nerolina leaf is quite different with an aromatic, earthy, fruity aroma enlivened by a hint of lilac.

 Botanical name Melaleuca quinquenervia CT ‘Nerolina’